-Physical change (to None Very Low

-another seabed type) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
+Physical change (to another seabed type)NoneVery LowHighQ: High A: High C: HighQ: High A: High C: HighQ: High A: High C: HighQ: High A: High C: High

 This biotope forms on hard rock substrata, i.e. bedrock, boulders and cobbles.
 A change from hard rock to sedimentary substrata would result in permanent loss of the biotope.
-Therefore, resistance is assessed as None, resilience as Very low and sensitivity as High. confidence is assessed as 'High' due to the incontrovertible nature of the pressure.
+Therefore, resistance is assessed as None, resilience as Very low and sensitivity as High.
+Confidence is assessed as High due to the incontrovertible nature of the pressure.

-Physical change (to Not relevant (NR) Not relevant (NR) Not relevant (NR) another sediment type) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Physical change (to another sediment type) Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant on hard rock substrata.
+Habitat structure changes - removal of substratum (extraction) Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR